FIRAE Member Directory

 - Acts within the field of company law and conducts its work like a law firm, charging member companies favorable prices for its services.

-For any questions, please contact Mats Hedenström, Head, Commercial Dept.
+For any questions, please contact Mats Hedenström, Head of Policy.

 Swedish Trade Federation / Svensk Handel